kstenschke/doublemac-theme/readme.md

 Installation (Mac OS)
 ---------------------
-1. Open the package contents of your double commander application in finder.
+1. Open the package contents of your double commander application
 2. Browse to: Contents > MacOS
 3. Paste (overwrite existing files) all files from "theme" directory